 Contractors’ Questions: Is it tax efficient to put private health insurance through your limited company?

-Contractor’s Question: Is it more tax efficient to put private health insurance through your limited company than to pay for it independently?
+Contractor’s Question: Is it more tax-efficient to put private health insurance through your limited company than to pay for it personally?

 Editor's Note: For more information or for a quote on private health insurance for contractors from specialist provider WPA please visit our medical cover page.